basilstotz/puavo-image-utils/README.md

 # puavo-patch-generic

-This a simple minimalistic "framework" aimed to patch PuavoOS images.
-It work in (eternal) progress ...
+This a simple minimalistic "framework" aimed to easyly patch PuavoOS images.
+This is work in (eternal) progress ...

 ## Quick Start